 While we celebrate, using the Missal and Ritual which was originally prepared for the English-Speaking Congregations, in Communion with the Ancient Archiepiscopal See of Utrecht we embrace both, the Novus Ordo liturgy, as well as the New Mass, which are both revered by so many Catholics in the Americas.
 The celebration of the Mass is central to our Catholicity, and the Eucharist is at the very heart of this daily celebration.

-The Liturgy of the Hours is our union with the prayer life of the Church on a daily basis which sanctifies each day.
-The Second Vatican Council’s English translation of the Mass and Sacraments, as incorporated, remains unchanged within our ICCONA Community.
+The Liturgy of the Vespers is our union with the prayer life of the Church on a daily basis which sanctifies each day.
+The Old Catholic Missal and Ritual, in our current English translation, which was used by the original English speaking congregations, who were in communion with the Ancient Catholic Archiepiscopal See of Utrecht, is the basis for our worship services (Holy Mass) in the ICCONA Community.
 We understand the importance of embracing and supporting one another, while continually challenging ourselves to embrace the Truth of the Gospel of Jesus Christ.

 We honor the education and dedication of men serving the Methodist, Presbyterian, and Lutheran churches, perhaps others who have avoided “tickling ears” doctrine and other major departures from Holy Tradition.
 There are some conservative ministers in these denominations who lack only the apostolic succession to become one with us.
 A few already have, and we pray that many more will “follow their heart” and come “home.”